 5TH grade

-I can choose color schemes to create an artwork.
+I can choose a color scheme to create an artwork.

 STEP 1: Select a song inspiration